Skip to main content

 • Persistent or worsening toothache that does not respond to over-the-counter pain relief

-• A crown that has come loose or fallen off, leaving the underlying tooth exposed
+• A crown that has come off, leaving the underlying tooth exposed and sensitive

-• Swelling around the gum or jaw area
+• Swelling in the gum, cheek, or jaw area near the affected tooth

 Prevention and Oral Health Advice